 As parents and carers of children and young people with special educational needs and/or disabilities (SEND), you're the most important people in your child’s life.
 By working together with us you can enhance your child’s learning and development.

-We have put together a Placement Sufficiency Strategy and a summary one page plan.
+We've put together a Placement Sufficiency Strategy and a summary one page plan.
 We ran a survey on the strategy from 30 January to 23 February 2018.
-You can read a summary of the feedback we received from the survey here.
+You can read a summary of the feedback we received from the survey.